The Consequences of Rapid Consumption

 Following the Trend

 The human cost to the demand for fashion is very real, and quite relevant.
-Although not immediately seen by consumers, as it happens (predominantly) outside of the developed world, the impact is no less lethal and alarming.
-It’s a heart-breaking revelation.
+It’s a factor not normally seen by consumers.
+Particularly since it happens (predominantly) outside of the developed world.
+Despite being out of sight, the impact is no less lethal and alarming.
+The revelation is heartbreaking to those who discover it.

 For instance, the documentary highlights major garment factory fires in Bangladesh.
-Due to cut corners & poor safety standards, accidents occur with greater frequency.
-These culminated tragically with the Rana Plaza collapse on April 24, 2013, where 1,129 garment workers were killed and over twice that number injured.
+Due to poor safety standards & cut corners, accidents have occurred repeatedly.
+These culminated tragically with the collapse of Rana Plaza (on April 24, 2013), in which 1,129 garment workers were killed, and over twice that number injured.

 The casualties are a result of the current consumer system that requires costs to be driven as low as possible.
 Considering that the price of fabric is pretty well a fixed commodity, the savings are exacted from the workers who produce the clothes.